John Burke (North Dakota politician)

-John Burke (February 25, 1859 – May 14, 1937) was an American lawyer, jurist, and political leader from North Dakota who served as the 10th governor of North Dakota from 1907-1913, and later served as the 24th treasurer of the United States under President Woodrow Wilson from 1913-1921.
-Following his term as treasurer, he subsequently served intermittently as Chief Justice of the North Dakota Supreme Court first from 1929-1931, then from 1935 until his death in 1937.
+John Burke (February 25, 1859 – May 14, 1937) was an American lawyer, jurist, and political leader from North Dakota who served as the tenth governor of North Dakota from 1907 to 1913, and later served as the 24th treasurer of the United States under President Woodrow Wilson from 1913 to 1921.
+Following his term as treasurer, he subsequently served intermittently as Chief Justice of the North Dakota Supreme Court first from 1929 to 1931, then from 1935 until his death in 1937.

 Early life

 Burke was born in Sigourney, Iowa of Irish ancestry to John and Mary (née Ryan) Burke.
 He graduated from the University of Iowa in 1886 with a law degree.
-He married Mary E. Kane, a teacher, on August 22, 1891, and they later had three children.
+He married Mary Ellen Kane, a teacher, on August 22, 1891, and they later had three children.

 After establishing two separate practices of middling success in the late 1880s, Burke moved to the Dakota Territory poor in 1888 where he acquired work wherever he could before settling down in St. John in Rolette County.

 Career

 Following his move to St. John, Burke began a legal practice and subsequently became a Rolette County judge in 1889.

 Two years after the admission of North Dakota to the United States, Burke was elected to the North Dakota House of Representatives in 1891 and later served in the North Dakota Senate from 1893 to 1896.
 In 1896, Burke unsuccessfully sought election to the United States House of Representatives for the Democratic Party, losing by 4,000 votes.
-Following this, Burke returned to Rolette County, serving as a county judge for another term from 1897-1899.
+Following this, Burke returned to Rolette County, serving as a county judge for another term from 1897 to 1899.